 How Difficult Is AP Psychology – As Rated By Class Alumnae

-AP Psych is considered very easy, with class alumnae rating it 3.2/10 for overall difficulty, making it the 26th-most-difficult out of the 28 large AP classes surveyed.
+AP Psych is considered very easy, with class alumnae rating it 3.5/10 for overall difficulty, making it the 2nd-easiest out of the 28 large AP classes surveyed.

-A high percentage of students received a 1 (31%), almost double the all-AP-class average.
-Only 22% of students achieved a 4, and 15% of students attained a 5.
+A high percentage of students received a 1 (28%), almost double the all-AP-class average.
+In line with the all-AP average, 22% of students achieved a 4, and 17% of students attained a 5.

-The AP Psychology pass rate remained fairly flat between 2017 and 2019.
-2020 which saw an increased pass rate of 71%, which then fell significantly in 2021 to just 55%.
-2021 also saw a significant increase in students receiving a 1.
+The AP Psychology pass rate remained fairly flat between 2018 and 2020.
+2020 which saw an increased pass rate of 71%, which then fell significantly in 2021 to just 55% and remained low in 2022.
+2021 and 2022 also saw a significant increase in students receiving a 1.

 Is AP Psychology Time Consuming To Study: As Rated By AP Psych Alumnae